-Total length four feet eight inches.

-Rostrum, from the anterior canthus of the eye to the tip, fourteen and a half inches.
+Total length, 4 ft.
+8 in.
+Rostrum, from the anterior carithus of the eye, to the tip, $14\frac{1}{2}$ inches.

-In the above description we have endeavoured to state such characters chiefly, as could not be drawn from the dried specimens, and that have therefore been hitherto wanting.

-In the gills of this fish were several Lamprey Eels, (Petromyzon,) of a small species.
-The Paddle-fish is frequently seen to leap out of the water in the manner of the Sturgeon.
+In the above description we have endeavoured to state such characters chiefly as could not be drawn from dried specimens, and that have, therefore, been hitherto wanting.
+In the gills of this fish were several lamprey eels (Petromyzon) of a small species.
+The Paddle-fish is frequently seen to leap out of the water, in the manner of the sturgeon.
 They grow to a somewhat larger size than the measure above recorded.
 The Polyodon of Lacepede we have not seen.

-C. CLASS MOLLUSCA.
+C.-CLASS MOLLUSCA.

 The shells described in the following pages constitute but a small portion of the collection obtained during the expedition.
-Those collected on St. Peter's river were packed in a box, and intrusted to the men who returned in canoes to Fort St. Anthony; this box has not yet been received, and is supposed to be lost.
-On the subsequent part of the route I put all the univalves collected, iu a canteen which I constantly carried, but which was finally lost at Mackinaw.
-Another parcel of shells sent from Chicago has not since been heard of.
-To this statement of our losses I may add a still more important one, consisting of a box which contained skins of quadrupeds, birds, reptiles, and fishes.
+Those collected on St. Peter's river were packed in a box, and entrusted to the men who returned in canoes to Fort St. Anthony; this box has not yet been received, and is supposed to be lost.
+On the subsequent part of the route I put all the univalves collected into a canteen, which I constantly carried, but which was finally lost at Mackinaw.
+Another parcel of shells.